syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/interval.md

 documentation: ug
 ---

-# Interval in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)
+# Interval in DateTime Range Selector (SfDateTimeRangeSelector)

 This section explains about how to add the interval for numeric and DateTime Range Selector.